Pong420/redux-crud/README.md

 import { Schema$Todo } from '../typings';
 import { getCRUDActionCreator, UnionCRUDActions } from '@pong420/redux-crud';

+// The left hand's keys are specified.
-export enum TodoActionTypes {
+// You can define the action you need only export enum TodoActionTypes {
   CREATE = 'CREATE_TODO',
   DELETE = 'DELETE_TODO',